Stop starting and start finishing!

-As I mentioned in the beginning there are two attributes by which you can limit WIP – members and positions.
+As I mentioned at the beginning there are two attributes by which you can limit WIP – members and positions.
 These two can work, both together and separately.
-Setting up the board limits is useful for controlling the processes that are taking place on it but one big flaw is that doesn’t take in account the distribution of members.
-For example a given member could be part of multiple projects and multiple boards on which he/she has a limit of 3.
+Setting up the board limits is useful for controlling the processes that are taking place on it but one big flaw is that doesn’t take into account the distribution of members.
+For example, a given member could be part of multiple projects and multiple boards on which he/she has a limit of 3.
 This way the limits don’t serve their purpose very well.
 In order to avoid this case in Kanbanize we have created personal WIP limits where every member has a global limit.
 You can find more information about this feature on the following link.

 Limits can also be defined by state.
 In some scenarios there isn’t much sense in setting up limits for the “Requested” or “Done” state but in others it is a must.

 In Kanbanize there are 3 ways to configure your WIP limits:

 - Allow to exceed limits – this way the limits serve only as indicators